open-telemetry/opentelemetry-dotnet-instrumentation/docs/design.md

 There are two broad instrumentations types injected into the applications:

-- **Source Instrumentations**: Instrumentations created on top of API hooks or callbacks provided directly by the library or framework being instrumented.
+- **Source instrumentations**: instrumentations created on top of API hooks or callbacks provided directly by the library or framework being instrumented.
 This type of instrumentation depends on the OpenTelemetry API and the specific library or framework that they instrument.
 Some examples include: